Nissan Pulsar Review

 Out on the road, the Pulsar is predictable, easy and fairly relaxing to drive.
 The focus here is on comfort over handling and the Nissan does a really good job of covering large distances without fuss.
 However, if you’re a keen driver there are much better alternatives that are just as comfortable over bumps such as the Mazda 3 and Ford Focus.

-For more detail about the Pulsar, read the interior, practicality, driving and specifications sections of our review over the following pages.
-Or, to see the kind of offers you can get on the Nissan Pulsar, go to our deals page.
+To see the kind of offers you can get on the Nissan Pulsar, go to our deals page.